IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Related Work

-\paragraph{Instruction Following Optimization.} Instruction following remains a critical factor in determining the practicality of LLMs \cite{liu2023trustworthy, lou2024large}, driving extensive studies to enhance this ability.
-Earlier works primarily focus on following simple instructions that mostly consist of a single constraint \cite{chiang2023vicuna, wang2023far}.
-With the expanding application of LLMs, recent studies place greater emphasis on complex instruction-following that involves numerous constraints.
-They typically leverage LLMs to synthesize complex instructions and perform preference optimization or reinforcement learning based on the reward signals from LLM-as-a-Judge \cite{sun2024conifer, zhang2024iopo, cheng2025spar, ren2025step, liu2025recast, peng2025verif}.
+\paragraph{Instruction-following Optimization.} As LLMs are increasingly applied to real-world complex tasks, the ability to follow complex instructions with multiple constraints emerges as a key determinant of their practical utility \cite{liu2023trustworthy, lou2024large}, driving extensive studies to enhance this ability of LLMs.
+They typically leverage LLMs to synthesize complex instructions and perform preference optimization or reinforcement learning based on the reward signals from LLM-as-a-Judge \cite{sun2024conifer, zhang-etal-2025-iopo, cheng2025spar, ren-etal-2025-step, liu2025recast, peng-etal-2025-verif}.
 Specifically, SPaR \cite{cheng2025spar} employs self-play tree search refinement through a fine-tuned refiner to construct DPO training data.
-RECAST \cite{liu2025recast} categorizes constraint synthesis into soft and hard constraints, leveraging GPT-4o and code execution, respectively, to obtain evaluation results for GRPO training.
+RECAST \cite{liu2025recast} categorizes soft and hard constraints, leveraging GPT-4o and code execution, respectively, to obtain evaluation results for GRPO training.
 However, the effectiveness of existing methods is restricted by the high costs and limited instruction-following evaluation ability of LLM-as-a-Judge, and code-verifiable constraints fail to cover the diversity and complexity of human instructions.